 2. The Goal – Eliyahu M. Goldratt

 Why?
 For me, the reason is in the subtitle “A process of ongoing improvement.”
 Yes, it’s another book promoting continual improvement, but it also teaches the reader about the “Theory of Constraints” (ToC).
-And understanding the ToC can be an invaluable tool as you develop ITSM processes, helping you to identify the constraints of your delivery models, and thus better positioning your team to achieve its desired goals.
+And understanding the ToC can be an invaluable tool as you develop ITSM processes, helping you to identify the constraints of your delivery models, and thus better positioning your team of fellow ITSM practitioners to achieve its desired goals.

 3. The Phoenix Project – Gene Kim, Kevin Behr, and George Spafford

 Why?
 The authors teach the reader DevOps concepts in a model based on The Goal and the ToC, all while applied to a very “real life” IT project.
 It gives you a foundation of what DevOps practice can be and a possible structure for working through complex issues.
-It’s also a humorous read for any IT professional who will recognize many of the book’s characters and the situations they find themselves in.
+It’s also a humorous read for any IT or ITSM professional who will recognize many of the book’s characters and the situations they find themselves in.

 4. Basic Service Management – Rob England

 Why?
 It’s a great pocket guide and quick reference (at only 50 pages) on how to operate any enterprise that’s based on service delivery.
 The book describes, in a no-nonsense fashion, the foundational concepts of service management and can be a great reference for helping you to explain these concepts to others (whether ITSM practitioners or not).